devleaks/cockpitdecks-docs/docs/Concepts/Introduction.md

 ### Activation

-The activation of a button determine what it will do when pressed, turned or slid.
+The activation of a button determine what it will do when pressed, turned or slid, when it is manipulated.
+When this button is pressed, we instructifs the simulation software to lower the landing gear.

 ### Representation

 The representation of a Button determine what the button will display on the deck device.
-This depends on the capabilities of the button on the deck: LED, image, colored led, vibration, sound...
+This depends on the capabilities of the button on the deck: monochrome LED, image, colored led, vibration, sound...
+When the landing gear is lowered, we turn this LED green.

 ## Cockpit